Physical Education and Sport

 School Games Mark

-The School Games Mark is a Government led award scheme launched in 2012, facilitated by the Youth Sport Trust, to reward schools for their commitment to the development of competition across their school and into the community.
+The School Games Mark is a Government-led award scheme launched in 2012, facilitated by the Youth Sport Trust, to reward and recognise a school's engagement in the School Games against a national benchmark and to celebrate keeping young people active.